vatsan127/docs/java/1_Java.md

 # _Interface_

-* An interface is a completely `abstract class` that is used to group related methods with empty bodies.
+* An Interface tells what needs to be implemented and a class can decide how it can be implemented.
-* Like abstract classes, interfaces cannot be used to create objects.
+* An interface cannot contain a constructor (as it cannot be used to create objects).
-* Interface methods do not have a body - the body is provided by the `implement` class.
 * On implementation of an interface, you must override all of its methods.
-* Interface methods are by `default abstract` and `public`.
 * Interface attributes are by `default public, static and final`.
+* Interface methods are by `public` and `default abstract`.

+## _Interface References_

-* An interface cannot contain a constructor (as it cannot be used to create objects).
+* An interface reference can be assigned to any implementation.
+* For example, `List<?> list` can refer to any implementation such as `ArrayList`, `LinkedList`, etc. However, when using the interface type to create an object, only the methods defined by the interface can be accessed; methods specific to the implementation class cannot be accessed.
+* This approach provides flexibility and abstraction.
+It allows to write code that is not dependent on a specific implementation.
+This can be useful for writing generic code

+## _Default Methods_

+* Default methods provide implementations within an interface.
-* It can be achieved with interfaces, because the class can implement multiple interfaces
+* These methods can be overridden by the class implementing the interface.
+* Can be called with the Object that is implementing this interface.

+## _Static Methods_

+* Static methods provide implementations within an interface.
+* These methods cannot be overridden by the class implementing the interface.
+* They can be invoked directly using the containing interface.

-### Multiple Inheritance in Java
+### Multiple Inheritance in Java with Interface

 ```java
 interface FirstInterface {